reversesigh/cosmos_node-initial_setup/05_sync.md

 Once you see `"catching_up": false` then you know you are fully synced.
 Congratulations.

 Now that youre node is fully synced and live, let's make an [SSH Key](https://github.com/reversesigh/cosmos_node-initial_setup/blob/main/06_ssh_key_login.md)

+## A note on unsafe-reset-all

+You may notice that the command `unsafe-reset-all` in certain guides.
+Be *very* careful with this command, especially if you are a validator.
+There is a reason the word `unsafe` is used.

+Running this command will reset your chain data, `priv_validator_key.json` and `priv_validator_state.json`.
+If you are a validator, always make sure you have your `priv_validator_key.json` backed up safely.

+An example of when you might want to use this is when your chain data becomes corrupted.
+You can run this command before extracting your snapshot or starting state sync:

+`gaiad tendermint unsafe-reset-all --home /home/gaia/.gaia/`

+I like to define `--home` in this command in case I'm in the wrong folder.
+You may notice if you run this command without the `--home` flag that it will create a `config` and `data` folder in your current directory instead of your default home folder for `gaia`.

+Other chains may include `unsafe-reset-all` as a main subcommand rather than a subcommand of `tendermint`.
+An example using another chain:

+`comdex unsafe-reset-all --home /home/comdex/.comdex/`